Lurkars/ghs-server/README.md

 ### Running public

-A public server will accept any **Game ID** and create a game for it.
-The **Game ID** is therefore more of an identifier for a single game than a password protection.
+A public server will accept any **Game Code** and create a game for it.
+The **Game Code** is therefore more of an identifier for a single game than a password protection.
 To make a public server, edit the `application.properties` file in the GHS server configuration folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.public=true`.

 ### Enable SSL